 Where can I purchase the necessary items for synchro?

-Every athlete receives one nose clip and swim cap at the start of the season.
-For replacements and other
+Every new athlete receives one nose clip and swim cap at the start of the season.
+For replacements

 Spectators are encouraged at all competitions — there are several local meets to attend.
 Another great opportunity for family and friends to see